ory/docs/docs/docs/cli/ory-proxy-production.md

 ```
       --api-endpoint string           Use a different endpoint. (default &#34;https://oryapis.com&#34;)
       --console-api-endpoint string   Use a different URL. (default &#34;https://api.console.ory.sh&#34;)
-      --dont-install-cert             If set will not try to add the HTTPS certificate to your certificate store.
-  -h, --help                          help for local
+  -h, --help                          help for production
-      --no-open                       Do not open the browser when the proxy starts.
       --port int                      The port the proxy should listen on. (default 4000)
 ```